Formal Specification

 Notes

-For the purposes of this discussion, I will assume knowledge of variance, rather than explaining it.
+For the purposes of this discussion, we will assume knowledge of variance, rather than explaining it.

 Thanks to Ryan Cavanaugh of the TypeScript team for pointing out the various examples which motivated this discussion.